 The cost of an ecommerce website will depend on several factors, chiefly: How many product lines you expect to sell, the volume of sales you expect to make, the number of visitors you expect to attract to your website and your plans for growth.

-As a general rule, you can expect an ecommerce website selling a wide range of products at high volume to cost considerably more than a site selling only one or two products at a low volume.
+As a general rule, you can expect an ecommerce website selling a wide range of products at high volume to cost more than a site selling only one or two products at a low volume.
+Requesting custom ecommerce functionality will also increase the cost.

 That means it’s important to understand what you want from your ecommerce website before you start asking web designers for quotes.

 A good way to understand your ecommerce website needs is through planning.
-This guide will help you develop a business plan.
+This guide will help you develop a plan for your online business.

 What costs are involved in setting up an ecommerce website?

-Every ecommerce website will required a domain name and web hosting.
-You can expect to pay around £10 a year for a domain name.
+Every ecommerce website will required a domain name and website hosting.
+You can expect to purchase a domain name for around £20 a year.
 The cost of hosting will depend on the size of your site and the number of visitors you expect to get.
 But as a general rule, you should avoid shared hosting plans for ecommerce sites.
 Business hosting from GoDaddy is suitable for ecommerce sites and starts as low as £14.99.

 The other main cost will be hiring a web designer (if you choose to use one).
 Again, the price they charge will depend on the size of your project.
 You can expect prices to start at around £1,500.

-If that seems like a lot of money don’t worry – we’ll also be looking at low cost DIY options that don’t require technical skills.
+If that seems like a lot of money don’t worry – we’ll also be looking at low cost DIY ecommerce software that don’t require technical skills.

-Fortunately, there are a couple of low-cost options available to you.
+Fortunately, there are a couple of low-cost options available that will suit any small business and still come with a wide range of functionality.

-That price also includes web hosting and an SSL, so you don’t need to worry about paying extra for them when you’re starting out.
-(You do still need a domain name though.)
+That price also includes web hosting and an SSL, so you don’t need to worry about paying extra for them when you’re starting your ecommerce business.

 Online store allows you to list up to 5,000 products, so there’s plenty of room to grow your business.
 You can also select from a wide range of templates so you can get your site looking how you want it without having to study web design.